ENGETO-Devops-Academy/devops-workflows/lekce09.md

 ## 3. Monitoring
 One of the best ways to gain this insight is with a robust monitoring system that gathers metrics, visualises data, and alerts operators when things appear to be broken.

-> What we call **monitoring** here should for better calrity be called "metrics gathering and dashboarding", if we want to break the whole concept to three pillars (as name of this lesson suggest).
-However, in practice, we use the term "monitoring" for anything related to logging, mertics gathering, dashboarding and alerting.
+> What we call **monitoring** here should for better clarity be called "metrics gathering and dashboarding", if we want to break the whole concept to three pillars (as name of this lesson suggest).
+However, in practice, we use the term "monitoring" for anything related to logging, metrics gathering, dashboarding and alerting.
 So, next time you're asked to build a proper monitoring infrastructure, make sure not to forget about logging and alerting!

 ### Parts of a monitoring system
 **1. Distributed Monitoring Agents and Data Exporters**
  * a small application designed to collect and forward data to a collection endpoint
- * run as always-on daemons on each host (or a service or sidecar as part of a deployed containerzied application) throughout the system
+ * run as always-on daemons on each host (or a service or sidecar as part of a deployed containerized application) throughout the system
  * the agent must use minimal resources and be able to operate with little to no management
  * typically collect generic, host-level metrics, but agents to monitor software like web or database servers are available as well